hassio-addons/addon-wireguard/README.md

 ## About

-WireGuard® is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
+[WireGuard®][wireguard] is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner, and more useful than IPsec, while avoiding the massive headache.

 It intends to be considerably more performant than OpenVPN.
-WireGuard is designed as a general purpose VPN for running on embedded interfaces and super computers alike, fit for many different circumstances.
+WireGuard is designed as a general-purpose VPN for running on embedded interfaces and supercomputers alike, fit for many different circumstances.

 Initially released for the Linux kernel, it is now cross-platform (Windows, macOS, BSD, iOS, Android) and widely deployable, including via an Hass.io add-on!

-WireGuard is currently under heavy development, but already it might be regarded as the most secure, easiest to use, and simplest VPN solution in the industry.
+WireGuard is currently under heavy development, but already it might be regarded as the most secure, easiest to use, and the simplest VPN solution in the industry.

 ## Installation